 Length and Frequency of Contact

-It is important that mentors are available to the assigned mentee during the 12 months that span the time between the first and second National Conference.
-A minimum expectation is a monthly phone call or, if possible, a face-to-face meeting.
-These opportunities help accomplish the goals of developing a productive relationship, allowing the mentee to ask questions of interest, in general, and those specifically related to his or her project, and allowing the mentor to assess progress on the mentee's project.
+It is important that mentors are available to the assigned mentee during the 12 months that span the time between the first and second AAFP National Conference of Family Medicine Residents and Medical Students.
+Before attending the leadership program, residents and students are assigned or "matched" with an AAFP family physician mentor, then through an initial introductory call or email, a scheduled method of monthly required contact will be established.
+The minimum monthly contacts can be by phone call, email or, if possible, a face-to-face meeting.
+These opportunities help accomplish the goals of developing a productive relationship, allowing the mentee to ask questions of interest, in general, and those specifically related to his or her project, and allowing the mentor to assess progress on the mentee's Leadership Project.

-Beyond the project deadline, less frequent communication is needed, though some additional communication regarding the ongoing activities and curricular life of the student/resident is desirable.
+Beyond the project deadline, less frequent communication may be needed, though some additional communication regarding the ongoing activities and curricular life of the student/resident is advantageous.

-At the end of the 12-month mentoring period, the mentor and mentee are asked to complete a survey evaluating their experience with the mentoring portion of the Family Medicine Leads Emerging Leader Institute.
+At the end of the mentoring period, the mentor and mentee are asked to complete a survey evaluating their experience with the mentoring portion of the FML Emerging Leader Institute.
 After this point, the mentoring relationship can continue informally, so long as both parties agree.
-However, the mentoring relationship is no longer under the Family Medicine Leads Emerging Leader Institute program.
+However, the mentoring relationship is no longer under the FML Emerging Leader Institute program.

 "Being an AAFP Foundation FML Emerging Leader Institute Mentor is a way to pay it forward for everything my mentors did for me during medical school and residency.
 Participating in the FML Emerging Leader Institute Program as a mentor helped me foster leadership development in my mentee, but it also helped me grow as a leader and family physician.
 I loved the experience, and I am grateful for the opportunity."

 — Christina Kelly, MD, FAAFP and Project Management Faculty